News, Events & Calendar

 Each Area Agency on Aging also prepares an annual update.
 Plans and updates for the North-central Idaho service area are submitted to the Idaho Commission on Aging, the State Unit on Aging for Idaho, who in turn files a State Plan on Aging with the federal Administration on Aging, all part of the Aging Network authorized by the Older Americans Act of 1965.

-To provide comments or suggestions, please submit comment about the Area Plan, no later June 16, 2017, to: Jenny Zorens, AAA Director, at firstname.lastname@example.org.
+To provide comment or suggestions, please submit comment about the Area Plan no later than Friday, October 12, 2018, to Jenny Zorens, Director, firstname.lastname@example.org.

 Idaho Caregiver Alliance Gives a Voice to Family Caregivers

 More than one in four adult Idahoans assume critical responsibilities that make it possible for children and adults living with disabilities, long term illnesses and frailty to live in their home and community.
 These “family caregivers” are parents, grandparents, spouses, adult children and other family members who contribute more than $2 billion per year to Idaho’s economy.
 They coordinate and provide complex medical and mental health services and navigate financial and legal challenges.
 The essential role of family caregivers is often overlooked, as are the negative health, employment, and emotional impacts experienced by caregivers.
 The Idaho Caregiver Alliance serves as a statewide voice, convener, and catalyst for sustaining and supporting these essential providers of care.
 For more information on the Idaho Caregiver Alliance click here.

 Need help?
 Idahoans Can Text 2-1-1 Idaho Careline for Resources